 What you can do at home: respond to your child when they make noises, imitate the sounds back to them, imitate the faces they make, teach them to imitate actions (e.g., peek a boo, bye-bye, blowing kisses), and laugh when they do.

 Seven months – 1 year

-What you can do at home: talk about what you are doing during the day (e.g., “you are eating peas – YUM), talk about where you are going, what you do there, and what/who you will see (e.g., we are going to grandma’s house.
-She has a dog and you can pet the dog), teach animal sounds, read every day to your child, and talk to them in the language you are most comfortable using.
+What can you do at home?
+Firstly, talk about what you are doing during the day (e.g., “you are eating peas – YUM).
+Secondly, talk about where you are going, what you do there, and what/who you will see (e.g., we are going to grandma’s house.
+She has a dog, and you can pet the dog), teach animal sounds.
+Lastly, read every day to your child, and talk to them in the language you are most comfortable using.

 One – Two years

-What you can do at home: talk to your child as you do things and go places, use short grammatically correct words/sentences that your child can imitate, talk about environmental sounds you hear in the house or outside, play with sounds during bath time, add words to what your child says (e.g., if the child says “dog” you can say “yeah that is a big brown dog”), read to your child every day and while reading talk about the pictures in the book rather than focusing on the words, and have them point to/name the pictures you name in the book.
+What can you do at home?
+Firstly, talk to your child as you do things and go places.
+Use short, grammatically correct words/sentences that your child can imitate.
+Secondly, talk about environmental sounds you hear in the house or outside, play with sounds during bath time, add words to what your child says (e.g., if the child says “dog,” you can say, “yeah, that is a big brown dog”).

 Fisher, E. L. (2017).
 A Systematic Review and Meta-Analysis of Predictors of Expressive-Language Outcomes Among Late Talkers.
 Journal of Speech, Language, and Hearing Research, 60(10), 2935–2948. doi: 10.1044/2017_jslhr-l-16-0310